-- Article 2 (1) The worker and the employer are to decide working conditions as equals. - (2) Workers and employers must abide by collective agreements, rules of employment, and labor contracts, and each worker or employer must discharge their duties faithfully.
+- Article 2 (1) The worker and the employer are to decide working conditions on an equal footing. - (2) Workers and employers must comply with collective agreements, rules of employment, and labor contracts, and each worker or employer must sincerely perform their duties.